threefoldtech/mycelium-cdn-registry/docs/metadata-technical-spec.md

 This document provides a detailed technical specification of the metadata format, binary encoding, encryption, and storage architecture used in the Mycelium CDN system.
 It is intended for developers who need to understand the internals of the system or implement compatible clients.

+## Hash size

+For the contect of this, and related documentation, `blake3 hash` is a blake3 hash with 16 bytes of output size.

 ```mermaid
 graph TD
     subgraph "Metadata Structure"